sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

 :class:`sphinx.domains.Domain.resolve_xref` method.
 This method takes two arguments, ``typ`` and ``target``, which refer to the cross-reference type and its target name.
-We'll use ``target`` to resolve our destination from our domain's ``objects`` because we currently have only one type of node.
+We'll use ``target`` to resolve our destination from our domain's ``recipes`` because we currently have only one type of node.

-Moving on, we can see that we've defined two items in ``intitial_data``:
+Moving on, we can see that we've defined ``initial_data``.
+The values defined in ``initial_data`` will be copied to ``env.domaindata[domain_name]`` as the initial data of the domain, and domain instances can access it via ``self.data``.
+We see that we have defined two items in ``initial_data``:
-``objects`` and ``obj2ingredient``.
+``recipes`` and ``recipe2ingredient``.
 These contain a list of all objects defined (i.e. all recipes) and a hash that maps a canonical ingredient name to the list of objects.
 The way we name objects is common across our extension and is defined in the ``get_full_qualified_name`` method.
-For each object created, the canonical name is ``rcp.<typename>.<objectname>``, where ``<typename>`` is the Python type of the object, and ``<objectname>`` is the name the documentation writer gives the object.
+For each object created, the canonical name is ``recipe.<recipename>``, where ``<recipename>`` is the name the documentation writer gives the object (a recipe).
 This enables the extension to use different object types that share the same name.
 Having a canonical name and central place for our objects is a huge advantage.
 Both our indices and our cross-referencing code use this feature.

 .. rubric:: The ``setup`` function